DmitriySalnikov/GodotRemote/README.md

 To open settings menu you need to touch the screen with 5 fingers at once.

 Then you'll see this:

 ![Settings](Images/Screenshots/mobile_settings.png)

 ### Custom client

+If need to support other platforms or you need a specific version of module integrated to the client app, you can build client from source code placed [here](godot_remote_client).

-If you don't want to use my client app or can't use it, you can check the [example client project](examples/simple_client) and build your own client.
+If you don't want to use my client app you can check the [example client project](examples/simple_client) and build your own client.

-Or you can donate me some money with request to buy iPhone :-)
+Or you can donate me some money with request to buy iPhone and adapt a client for it 🙂

 ## API Reference